 Dickinson made three fair copies of this poem in 1862-63 and sent one to Susan Dickinson and one to cousins Louise and Frances Norcross.
 It is written in a loose common meter with much compression in the tetrameter lines for emphasis, as in the line, “Brooch – frozen on!” which is compressed to two feet.

-It is one of Dickinson’s ecstatic poems of reunion, sporting several exclamation points, where the speaker appears to be a woman, newly dead and buried–and thrilled at the prospect of “Riding to meet the Earl,” a male figure of stature, which could be a lover or deity.
+It is one of Dickinson’s ecstatic poems of reunion, sporting several exclamation points, where the speaker appears to be a woman, newly dead and buried—and thrilled at the prospect of “Riding to meet the Earl,” a male figure of stature, which could be a lover or deity.
 The first stanza gives several hints about the speaker’s disposition.
 She is wearing “the Sod Gown,” which suggests her body is in the grave, and a “Bonnet of Everlasting laces,” which suggests her soul is journeying towards Heaven or eternity.
-The first line also moves in these opposite directions, as the speaker describes being “Dropped into the Ether Acre!” a musical image that suggests both burial (being dropped into the ground) and the release of the soul upwards (ether is, according to Dickinson’s Webster’s, “A thin, subtil matter, much finer and rarer than air, which, some philosophers suppose, begins from the limits of the atmosphere and occupies the heavenly space.
-Newton”).
+The first line also moves in these opposite directions, as the speaker describes being “Dropped into the Ether Acre!” a musical image that suggests both burial (being dropped into the ground) and the release of the soul upwards (ether is, according to Dickinson’s Webster’s,

 Alongside this vertical movement is the speaker’s journey in a “Coach – of Silver” with “Horses of Blonde,” “Baggage” of “Pearl,” and an unforgettable “Whip of Diamond.”
-She calls this her “Journey of Down,” suggesting that the soul is as light as a feather or the travel is a soft as down, but “down” is also a directional term that points back to earth or further into the depths.
+She calls this her “Journey of Down,” suggesting that the soul is as light as a feather or the travel is as soft as down, but “down” is also a directional term that points back to earth or further into the depths.
 Another discordant image is her “Brooch – frozen on!”
 It elaborates the impression of shimmering whiteness but also suggests a feeling of frigidity not altogether welcome.

 Judith Farr considers this poem in relation to the American schools of painting called “Luminism” and “Hudson River School,” 19th century movements that used light, horizons, and other luminist effects to suggest “the translated consciousness” that occurs at the moment of death.

 Dickinson knew Thomas Cole’s allegorical series of paintings, “The Voyage of Life” (1842).
 The last in the sequence, “Old Age,” depicts winged angels pointing the way to a light-filled break in the clouds for an old man in a small boat on the water.
-Dickinson evokes the shimmering luminescence of this painting and others in the school in her diction and imagery of pearly, pale and ghostly fantasy.
-It is notable, however, that in this poem, a woman drives herself (no need of the creepy “kindly” gentlemen of "Because I could not stop for Death") to a joyous reunion of souls.
+Dickinson evokes the shimmering luminescence of this painting and others in this style in her diction and imagery of pearly, pale and ghostly fantasy.
+It is notable, however, that in this poem, a woman drives herself (no need of the creepy “kindly” gentlemen of “Because I could not stop for Death”) to a joyous reunion of souls.

 Farr, Judith.
 The Passion of Emily Dickinson.
 Cambridge: Harvard University Press.
 1992, 311.